stevenstage/DeyuLI.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Deyu Li is a master student at the School of Electronic Information Engineering, Northwestern Polytechnical University.
+His research interests include power electronics, foundation model, and condition monitoring.
+He is currently working on applying foundation models to the field of power electronics maintenance to demonstrate the generalization, diversity, and scalability.